[Major revision–posted 9/17/21 (replaces 8/29/13 edition)]

 (1) The Work Control Section will establish an estimated start date based on availability of labor, expected time required for obtaining necessary materials, and notification that the construction account is in place.

 (4) When the project is completed, a BMC representative will contact the requester for review of completed work and final costs.
-A Quality Control Form will be left with the requester or project manager to complete and return to the director of BMC, Mail Stop 3142.
+A Quality Control Form will be left with the requester or project manager to complete and return to the Managing Director of BMC, Mail Stop 3142.

 Projects requiring final design documents and accomplishment by outside contractors will be administered as follows:

-(1) Upon notification by the requesting department that funds are available, the project manager will notify the architect/engineering firm to proceed with final project design for contract accomplishment.
+(1) Upon notification from the Operations Division Business Office that funds are available, the project manager will proceed with final project design.

-(2) The project manager will coordinate all contract bidding procedures with the Office of Contracting or job order contract administrator.
+(2) The project manager will coordinate all contract bidding procedures with the TTU Procurement Services Office.
 Depending on the size of the project, approximately six weeks may be required to advertise, bid, and award a construction contract to meet state purchasing regulations.
 If it is determined to use a job order contract, the approximate time to award notice to proceed is approximately 45 to 60 days from date of approval, depending on the scope of the project.

-(3) The project manager or job order contract administrator will monitor work performed by contract and will serve as primary contact throughout a project's construction and warranty phases.
+(3) The project manager will monitor work performed by contract and will serve as primary contact throughout a project's construction and warranty phases.

-(4) When the project manager or job order contract administrator determines that the project is substantially completed and an acceptance date established, the project manager or job order contract administrator will schedule a formal project closeout meeting to be attended by the contractor, architect/engineering firm, required university entities, and the requesting department.
+(4) When the project manager determines that the project is substantially complete and an acceptance date established, the project manager will schedule a formal project closeout meeting to be attended by the contractor, architect/engineering firm, required university entities, and the requesting department.

 04 Audit Services